ericsolberg/sapwebide-docker/README.md

 Output:

     CONTAINER ID        IMAGE                     COMMAND             CREATED              STATUS              PORTS                  NAMES
-    <id>                sapwebide-docker:latest   "./orion"           About a minute ago   Up About a minute   0.0.0.0:80->8080/tcp   pensive_bartik
+    <container-id>      sapwebide-docker:latest   "./orion"           About a minute ago   Up About a minute   0.0.0.0:80->8080/tcp   pensive_bartik
 On a Linux machine, you should now be able to connect to SAP Web IDE on localhost.
 But with Boot2Docker, the host is actually the Boot2Docker virtual machine, which has its own IP address.
 To get this IP address, type:

     Boot2Docker ip